 “Copy that,” Maker replied quietly.
 Rodriguez stared at her face, his mouth tight while he waited for her to assess the situation behind him and for command to make the call.
 “Two Nicks, could be our targets.”
 Native to the Cancri System, Nicks were easy to identify.
 They were bipedal, but had reverse joints and four limbs of equal length.
 Officially, their species was known by their home system and planet.
 Unofficially, any human who had served outside Sol used the derogatory term for the lightning fast thieves.
 Maker focused the scanning capabilities embedded in her contacts; in less than two seconds, she had information on the radiation signature of their technology.
 It matched the mission file.
 “Identity verified.
 Confirmation?”

 “Identity confirmed,” came Bretavic’s low response from the second position.
-Bretavic had been on more operations than the rest of the team combined, and while he didn’t seem to respect Maker – it obviously had more to do with his thoughts on officers than her personally.
-His call was could be trusted.
+Bretavic had been on more operations than the rest of the team combined.
+While he didn’t seem to respect Maker it obviously had more to do with his thoughts on officers than her personally.
+His call could be trusted.
 That should have been all she needed to request the Go order, but Maker hesitated.

-“Command, Position 1 reporting unknowns.
+“Command, Position One reporting unknowns.
 Relaying data.”
-She casually tucked her hands in her sleeves, surreptitiously pressing the code on her touch pad that would send the image to the lieutenant.
+She casually tucked her hands in her sleeves, surreptitiously pressing the code on her bracer that would send the image to the lieutenant.

 Maker’s gut was churning.
-They had set out with four people, including the lieutenant, ready to take down two Nicks.
-Bretavic and his partner at the second position would provide backup.
-There was another two covert soldiers on the level below them, and two in the docking bay.
+Bretavic’s fire team at the second position would provide backup.
+There were another two covert soldiers on the level below them, and two in the docking bay.
 That left the pilot and medic on the ship.
+They had set out with four people from the squadron, including the lieutenant and his partner, ready to take down two Nicks.
 Standard operating procedures required a minimum of four heavily armed soldiers for every one Culler.
 That meant that Rodriguez and Maker would have to deal with the two Nicks on their own.
-She swallowed.
-Sweat dripped down her temple.
+She swallowed and perspiration beaded at her temple.

 “Additional objective,” she confirmed.
 “Painting targets.”
 With a subtle press of her fingertips against the palm of her glove she transmitted visuals to the rest of the team.
 Through the tech of her contacts, she watched each of the Nicks and the concealed newcomer light up with a yellow glow.

-Maker could feel sweat was dripping down her back and spit collecting in her mouth, but her voice didn’t waver, “Copy.”
+Maker could feel sweat was sliding down her back and spit collecting in her mouth, but her voice didn’t waver, “Copy.”
 She and Rodriguez weren’t prepared to handle two Nicks on their own but there wasn’t any alternative.
-Bretavic and the lieutenant would have the significantly more dangerous target; without any heavy munitions they would need backup as soon as it was available.
-That meant Maker and the fresh-out-of-training camp private needed to work quickly.
-The Nicks moved closer to the tables, close enough that Maker could see, unaided, the sandpapery texture of their skin.
-The third opponent hung by the entrance for several long minutes before easing into the narrow alley behind a row of stalls.
+Bretavic’s and the Lieutenant’s teams would have the significantly more dangerous target; without any heavy munitions they would need backup as soon as it was available.
+That meant Maker and the fresh-out-of-training-camp private needed to work quickly.
+The Nicks moved closer to the tables, close enough that Maker could see, unaided, the sand papery texture of their skin.
+The third opponent hung by the entrance for several long minutes before easing into a narrow alley behind a row of stalls.

 “Go,” the lieutenant ordered.